margaritawang/transit-app/README.md

 # transit-app

+## Setting Up API Keyss
+- in the project root folder create a new ``.env`` file like [this](https://github.com/margaritawang/transit-app/blob/master/.env.example)
+- add the API keys in the ``.env`` file
+- when staging on ``localhost`` make sure you have the [CORS plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) installed and enabled on your browser

 ## Setup
 - ``git clone`` this repo and ``cd`` into the project root directory
 - run ``npm install`` within the root directory